NitishLingampalle-25/Real_Time_Audio_Transmission_Using_SDRs/README.md

 # Real_Time_Audio_Transmission_Using_SDRs
 This Project aims to develop a communication system capable to Transmit and Receive Real-Time Audio using Adalm Pluto SDRs.
+The software used to develop this project is MATLAB-Simulink